Total pageviews

 _________________________________________________________________________

-ANISHINAABE MINO-MIIKANA: the Good Life Road of the People.
-The ring interiors respectively depict the stylized images of a human hand and a thunderbird figure.
-Both symbols can be found as red ochre pictographs in hidden places near the Great Lakes, natural settings in rocky areas - often on cliffs beside the water, only to be reached by canoe - where there is a strong connection to the spirit world.
+The outer surfaces of the rings feature a stylized representation of the ANISHINAABE MINO-MIIKANA: the Good Life Road of the People.
+Inside the rings, there are stylized images of a human hand and a thunderbird figure.
+These symbols are also found as red ochre pictographs in secluded locations near the Great Lakes, typically in rocky natural settings—often on cliffs by the water, accessible only by canoe—where a strong connection to the spirit world exists.

 Diagram of the Path Of Life